luije87/documentation/csv.rst

 ========================================= ==================================================================
-preferred_name                            The student's preferred name middle_name                               Coming Soon: The student's middle name work_authorization_name                   One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa" card_id                                   Used for checking in students using a card swipe ethnicity                                 The ethnicity of the user.
+preferred_name                            The student's preferred name middle_name                               Coming Soon: The student's middle name work_authorization_name                   One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa", "L1 Visa", "Work Card" card_id                                   Used for checking in students using a card swipe ethnicity                                 The ethnicity of the user.
 See the reference section for options. gender                                    The gender of the user.
 One of "Male", "Female", "Other", or blank (Not specified)